 - Online Storage: Dropbox and Google Drive support U2F.

 - Cloud Computing: U2F is available with Amazon Web Services as well as the Google Cloud Platform.

 - Email Providers: In addition to Gmail, you can use security keys with Fastmail.

 This list is sure to grow with the adoption of the U2F technology.
 Check here for up-to-date support of USB dongle authentication.

 Security Key Pro Tip

 Free Download!
 Secure Yourself Online

-In fact, I would go so far as to say that everybody should begin adopting the use of a security key for account authentication.
-It’s a standard that’s only going to become more and more common with each passing month.
+In fact, I would go so far as to say that everybody should begin adopting the use of a security key for online account authentication.
+It’s a standard that’s only going to become more and more common with each passing year.